 All of the steps along the pipeline leave a comprehensive audit trail of who did what along with the outcome.
 This is far more reliable, secure, and audible than any manual process done by a system administrator involving moving and installing things by hand.
 At the end of the pipeline, the code is in production.

-The scenario presented here is just one example of how integrity, security, and quality can be maintained in a value delivery pipeline.
+The scenario presented here is just one of many separation of duties examples showing how integrity, security, and quality can be maintained in a value delivery pipeline.
 No matter what the technology stack, the same rules apply:

 - Nothing is done manually with the exception of approvals (and even they are automated from a workflow perspective).
 Scripts and configuration are responsible for all parts of the process.
 An "approval" is a manual step that also invokes a script.